faisalagood/peeeep/README.md

 - Displays third-party emotes in Twitch chat.
 - Shows tooltips with emote information on hover (including emote name, source, and preview).
 - Currently supports modifier emotes from 7TV.
-- Lightweight and efficient, minimizing impact on browser performance.

 ## Installation